brucekomike/info-base/Base/README.md

 ## content
 - canvas
     - about the canvas created by obsidian
-- convenience
+- per-day
-    - about tools for convenience
+    - for daily life and daily computer use
-- diary
+- productivity
-    - may there is nothing
+    - for thing that speed up work and very convenience
-- hobby
+- projects
-    - about entertainments
+    - for anything i want to do in the future